 Your eligibility for a high-value mortgage depends on the criteria of the lender and each has its own affordability requirements.
 Large mortgage loans are usually handled on a case-by-case basis as your income structure is likely to be complex.
 As with any standard mortgage, you need to pay a deposit and prove that you can afford the repayments.
 The lender will also check your credit history.

-As the market for £1 million mortgages has become more competitive, it’s possible to secure a 90% loan-to-value mortgage with a 10% deposit.
+As the market for £1 million mortgages has become more competitive, it’s possible to secure a 90% loan-to-value mortgage.
+This means you only need a 10% deposit.
 However, the more deposit you can pay, the more access you will have to different lenders and the more deals will become available to you.
 To benefit from the lowest interest rates, you’ll need to pay a deposit of at least 40%.

 You will need to provide proof of your income, such as your salary, commission, bonuses and dividends.
 If your income is more complex, some lenders offer flexibility by considering your pension, investments, foreign income and assets.